 This Safety Guide is one of three guides that support the application of the Code of Practice for Radiation Protection in the Medical Applications of Ionizing Radiation (RPS14).
 While the Code establishes the regulatory requirements for the use of ionizing radiation in medicine, this Safety Guide gives practitioners in nuclear medicine a best practice approach to their day-to-day clinical work.
 The Safety Guide should also assist in providing practical means to meet the mandatory requirements of the Code.

-Download the Safety Guide in PDF
+Download the Safety Guide

 Printed copies of this Safety Guide are available for purchase directly from ARPANSA at a cost of $16.50 per copy (includes GST and postage).

 With the continuing advancement of the use of ionizing radiation in medicine, it is important that the Safety Guides be reviewed periodically.
 One of the goals of the Radiation Health Committee is to ensure that the highest standard of protection is made available through the implementation of the relevant Code and Safety Guides.

 The implementation period began on 1 July 2009, and the Radiation Health Committee agreed that the Safety Guides be reviewed after 2 years of operation.
 In April 2011, as part of the review process, ARPANSA invited comments and submissions from the medical community and interested parties on any aspects of this Safety Guide, including the need for improvements in clarity or detail, any provisions that are difficult to put into practice, or instances where better or more up to date advice than that given in the Safety Guide may be more appropriate.